Pappilla/JavaTech8InAction/README.md

 # JavaTech8InAction
-Skip to content
+Java is one of the most popular object oriented programming language.
+Java buzz words/features are: SSPORAPMIHDD
+Simple
+Secure
+Portable
+Object-oriented
+Robust
+Architecture-neutral (or) Platform Independent Multi-threaded
+Interpreted
+High performance
+Distributed
+Dynamic

+1.Simple means java program structure is simple and easy to understand.

+language C and object-oriented programming concepts are similar to C++.
+In a java programming language, many complicated features like pointers, operator overloading, structures, unions, etc. have been removed.
+One of the most useful features is the garbage collector it makes java more simple.

+2.Secure
+Java is said to be more secure programming language because it does not have pointers concept, java provides a feature "applet" which can be embedded into a web application.
+The applet in java does not allow access to other parts of the computer, which keeps away from harmful programs like viruses and unauthorized access.

+3.Portable
+Portability is one of the core features of java which enables the java programs to run on any computer or operating system.
+For example, an applet developed using java runs on a wide variety of CPUs, operating systems, and browsers connected to the Internet.

+4.Object-oriented
+Java is said to be a pure object-oriented programming language.
+In java, everything is an object.
+It supports all the features of the object-oriented programming paradigm.
+The primitive data types java also implemented as objects using wrapper classes, but still, it allows primitive data types to archive high-performance.

+5.Robust
+Java is more robust because the java code can be executed on a variety of environments, java has a strong memory management mechanism (garbage collector), java is a strictly typed language, it has a strong set of exception handling mechanism, and many more.

+6.Architecture-neutral (or) Platform Independent
+Java has invented to archive "write once; run anywhere, any time, forever".
+The java provides JVM (Java Virtual Machine) to to archive architectural-neutral or platform-independent.
+The JVM allows the java program created using one operating system can be executed on any other operating system.

+7.Multi-threaded
+Java supports multi-threading programming, which allows us to write programs that do multiple operations simultaneously.

+8.Interpreted
+Java enables the creation of cross-platform programs by compiling into an intermediate representation called Java bytecode.
+The byte code is interpreted to any machine code so that it runs on the native machine.

+9.High performance
+Java provides high performance with the help of features like JVM, interpretation, and its simplicity.

+10.Distributed
+Java programming language supports TCP/IP protocols which enable the java to support the distributed environment of the Internet.
+Java also supports Remote Method Invocation (RMI), this feature enables a program to invoke methods across a network.

+11.Dynamic
+Java is said to be dynamic because the java byte code may be dynamically updated on a running system and it has a dynamic memory allocation and deallocation (objects and garbage collector).
 Java and Platform Independence
 Build once, Run anywhere
-Java is one of the most popular platform independent languages.
-Once we compile a java program and build a jar, we can run the jar (compiled java program) in any Operating System where a JVM is installed.

 What is ByteCode?
-The executable instructions are different in different operating systems.
+The executable instructions are different in different operating systems like windows, linux.
 So, there are different JVM s for different operating systems.
 A JVM for windows is different from a JVM for mac.
 JDK vs JVM VS JRE
 JVM
 Virtual machine that run the Java bytecode.